Mercy (Duffy song): Music structure and composition

-"Mercy" is set in common time, with a tempo of 130 beats per minute and is written in the key of G major.
+"Mercy" is set in common time, with a tempo of 130 beats per minute and is written in the key of G Dorian.
 Duffy's vocal range spans from D_{4} to D_{6}.

 Lyrically, "Mercy" is about "intense longing for an attractive guy".
 Mark Edward Nero of About.com noted that "[although] the song sets the stage for who Duffy is as an artist as well as a person" it was "still fairly tame, lyrically".
 The BBC Chart Blog compared the song to Aretha Franklin's "Chain of Fools" and "Where Are You Baby?" by Betty Boo.

 The introduction to "Mercy" is similar to the opening bars of "Stand by Me" by Ben E. King.
 The sound is slightly different from that of "Stand by Me", however, because "Mercy" uses the 1st, 5th and flattened 7th degrees of the scale, instead of the 1st, 5th and major 7th.
 This change creates a bluesy sound.
 The song is written in the 12-bar blues form, using the chords I7, IV7 and V7.